nathzi1505/nathzi1505.github.io/_projects/moxa.markdown

     (Left) Original image and (Right) Output image with bounding boxes drawn on faces along with the predicted mask/nomask annotations
 </div>

 Even though detection on faces which occupy a good portion of the image are is relatively easy, long range detection is extremely tough and requires a specialized training dataset.
-By coordinating with an arrangement with Kolkata Police, a 2-3 CCTV feeds were taken for annotation purposes.
+By coordinating with an arrangement with Kolkata Police, 2-3 CCTV feeds were taken for annotation purposes.
 The feed videos were broken into frames and around 10k frames were annotated by hand for model training purposes.
 The final trained model showed a considerable increase in performance for long range detection purposes where other models by other police agencies failed.

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3">